sebsto/amplify-ios-workshop/BOA332/instructions/content/_index.md

 ---
-title: "Amplify iOS Workshop"
+title: "Build an iOS Native App with a Cloud-Based Backend"
 chapter: true
-weight: 1
+weight: 0
 ---

-# Build an iOS App<br/>using a cloud-based backend.
+# Build an iOS App using a cloud-based backend

 ## Welcome!

 In this workshop, we will create a data-driven native iOS app, integrated with a cloud-based backend.
 We will use [Amazon Cognito](http://aws.amazon.com/cognito) to manage user authentication and we'll use [AWS AppSync](https://aws.amazon.com/appsync/) to get up and running quickly with a [GraphQL API](https://graphql.org/learn/) that backs our data in [Amazon DynamoDB](https://aws.amazon.com/dynamodb/).
 We'll demonstrate how to use the [AWS Amplify](https://aws.amazon.com/amplify/) library to authenticate users, to communicate with our API, and to download images from [Amazon S3](https://aws.amazon.com/s3/).

 {{% notice info %}}
 This guide assumes that you are familiar with iOS development and tools.
-If you are new to iOS development, you can follow [these steps](https://developer.apple.com/library/archive/referencelibrary/GettingStarted/DevelopiOSAppsSwift/BuildABasicUI.html) to create your first iOS application using Swift.
+If you are new to iOS development, you can follow [these steps](https://developer.apple.com/tutorials/SwiftUI) to create your first iOS application using Swift.
 {{% /notice %}}

 ## Estimated run time